jkawamoto/roadie-gcp/README.md

 and download source codes from a Github repository.
 Then, it prepares to data from some web server and Google Cloud Storage, and run a command `run.sh /tmp/data`.
-Finally, it uploads stdout and results which have extention `.out` to a bucket in Google Cloud Storage.
+Finally, it uploads stdout and results which have extension `.out` to a bucket in Google Cloud Storage.
 Roadie-GCP automatically shutdowns the virtual machine Roadie-GCP is running on, so you can minimize charge.

 Run